faisalqureshi/webify/README.md

 It also supports templating through mustache and jinja2.

 [My website](http://faculty.uoit.ca/qureshi) is generated using this utility.
-Most of my course websites are also generated using this webify.
+Most of my course websites are also generated using this tool.